 Following are the differences between the bull market vs bear market:

-Bull market occurs when the share prices and the overall market is moving up.
-On the other hand, the bear market is the time when shares are not performing well and people are growing pessimistic about the market.
+The bull market occurs when the share prices and the overall market are moving up.
+On the other hand, the bear market is the time when shares are not performing well, and people are growing pessimistic about the market.

 Origin of Terms

 Both the terms come from the behavior of two animals when they attack.
 For instance, bull attacks by swinging its head upwards.
 This depicts an upward swing in the stock market.
-Bear, on the other hand, attack downwards, depicting downward price movement.
+On the other hand, Bear attack downwards, depicting downward price movement.

 Indicators of Both Phases

-There are inherent signs in the economy for the start and end of both the phases in the market.
-During the bull market, one would notice that the GDP (Gross Domestic Product) of the country will grow and the unemployment rate would go down.
-Most of the sectors that contribute majorly to the GDP of the country perform extremely well and relish positive outlook from the analysts.
+There are inherent signs in the economy at the start and end of both phases in the market.
+During the bull market, one would notice that the GDP (Gross Domestic Product) of the country will grow, and the unemployment rate would go down.
+Most of the sectors that contribute majorly to the GDP of the country perform extremely well and relish a positive outlook from the analysts.

-Bear market, on the contrary, will see declining GDP numbers, rise of unemployment, poor outlook of the major sectors and dropping investor confidence in the high-risk return instruments such as equity.
-Some of the notable examples of bull market phase are the period between 1980s-2000 and Post World War II from 1940s to 1950s.
-Global economy has also seen bear market phases like The Great Depression in 1929 and the dot-com bubble in 2000s.
+Bear market, on the contrary, will see declining GDP numbers, a rise in unemployment, a poor outlook of the major sectors, and dropping investor confidence in the high-risk return instruments such as equity.
+Some of the notable examples of the bull market phase are the period between the 1980s-2000 and Post World War II from the 1940s to the 1950s.
+The global economy has also seen bear market phases like The Great Depression in 1929 and the dot-com bubble in the 2000s.

 Type of Order

-Investors can both buy and sell in the share market irrespective of it being a bull or bear market.
-However, during the bull market, the market usually sees more buy orders, while the bear market sees more sell orders.
+Investors can buy and sell in the share market irrespective of whether it is a bull or bear market.
+However, the market usually sees more buy orders during the bull market, while the bear market sees more sell orders.
 During the bull market, investors expect the share price to increase, and therefore, they start buying the shares.

-On the other hand, bear market sees more sell orders as people are looking to make money by shorting stocks.
-Shorting means people are expecting the price to go down, and therefore, borrow the share from broker to sell it.
+On the other hand, the bear market sees more sell orders as people are looking to make money by shorting stocks.
+Shorting means people are expecting the price to go down and, therefore, borrow the share from the broker to sell it.
 And, when the price starts falling, traders or investors start to make money.

 Type of Securities

-During bull market securities that give more return for taking more risk do well.
-On the other hand, during bear market securities that are less risky do well as people have lower expectations.
+During a bull market, securities that give more return for taking more risk do well.
+On the other hand, during the bear market, securities that are less risky do well as people have lower expectations.

 Monetary and Fiscal Policy

-Contrary to the belief, option trading is likely to earn more profit during the bear market.
+Contrary to the belief, options trading is likely to earn more profit during a bear market.
 This is because volatility in the market is usually high during the bear phase, increasing the chance of directional profit.